tmr08c/tmr08c.github.io/content/blog/2020/07/splat-versus-spread/index.md

 ---
 title:  "Comparing Ruby's Splat with JavaScript's Spread"
-date:   "2020-06-24T17:23:34.781Z"
+date:   "2020-07-31T06:59:34.781Z"
 categories: ["ruby", "javascript"]
 ---

 At work, we have been developing a mentorship and training program to help provide our team members time for [deliberate practice](https://www.calnewport.com/blog/2010/01/06/the-grandmaster-in-the-corner-office-what-the-study-of-chess-experts-teaches-us-about-building-a-remarkable-life/).
-A recent Ruby discussion led to reviewing the Ruby ["splat"](https://docs.ruby-lang.org/en/2.0.0/syntax/calling_methods_rdoc.html#label-Array+to+Arguments+Conversion) (and also [here](https://docs.ruby-lang.org/en/2.0.0/syntax/calling_methods_rdoc.html#label-Hash+to+Keyword+Arguments+Conversion) for hashes) operator and comparing it to [spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) in JavaScript.
+A recent Ruby discussion led to reviewing the Ruby ["splat"](https://docs.ruby-lang.org/en/2.0.0/syntax/calling_methods_rdoc.html#label-Array+to+Arguments+Conversion) operator and comparing it to [spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) in JavaScript.

 In this post, I'll cover the different ways these operators can be used in both Ruby and JavaScript.